luxumbra/foresite-freelance/src/content/projects/metafest-croatia.md

 year: 2023
 ---

-Built and deployed the official website for MetaFest: Croatia, a Web3 community event hosted by MetaGame DAO.
-The site was developed using Astro and TailwindCSS, and optimised for speed and clarity with static site generation.
+Built and deployed the official website for MetaFest: Croatia, a Web3 community event hosted by MetaGame DAO in Pula, Croatia.
+The site was developed using AstroJS, TailwindCSS, with selective use of Node.js and React Three Fiber.
+Optimised for speed, it leveraged Astro's built-in image optimisation and multiple image formats, producing statically generated pages that load instantly for users, unlike server- or client-rendered content generated on the fly.

 To support a dynamic and evolving schedule, I integrated the Google Calendar API via a custom Node.js backend, hosted securely on an encrypted remote server and managed with PM2.
-The backend fetched updated schedule data every minute, automatically triggering a rebuild and redeploy of the static frontend, ensuring attendees always saw the most up-to-date speaker and event information.
+The backend fetched updated schedule data every minute, automatically triggering a rebuild and redeploy of the static frontend.
+This approach kept the site fully up-to-date, stayed within deployment allowances, and ensured attendees always had the latest speaker and event information.

+The beautiful site was designed by Trolleo who works as a craft beer packaging designer.
+During the build we needed to add in a number if featurs not included in the original designs so I took on the task of designing them within the bounds of the original design.

-The site also featured dual-mode ecommerce integration: attendees could purchase tickets via a Croatian card processor or using crypto through a wallet connection.
-Both flows were designed to offer a consistent and user-friendly experience, regardless of payment method.
+The site also featured dual-mode e-commerce integration: attendees could purchase tickets either via a Croatian card processor or with crypto through a Web3 wallet connection.
+Both flows were designed to deliver a consistent, user-friendly experience across payment methods.